artefactual-labs/atom-migration-helpers/PROCESS.md

 It can be helpful to create a shell script to sequence the import.
 In this script it can be useful to note, in comments, how long each step of the import takes to run.

+### Importing in phases

+If there are parts of an import that aren't thoroughly tested it can be useful to pause the import after these parts and test that they worked.
+In order to do this rather than writing one shell script to sequence the import multiple shell scripts can be written so importing can be done in "phases".